Value & Pitfalls Of Low Trailer Deck Height

 - Deck-Over style trailers have a full width deck, and by nature, they have higher decks.
 So, for a low deck you probably have to deal with wheel wells or a narrower trailer bed.

-- When designing a trailer for a low trailer deck height, people often take shortcuts that compromise other areas.
-Things like choosing main beams that are on the edge of sufficient, or tires that are on the edge of capacity.
+- When designing a trailer for low trailer deck height, people often take shortcuts that compromise other areas.
+Things like choosing main beams that are on the edge of sufficient, or smaller tires that are on the edge of capacity.
 Shortcuts inevitably lead to problems later — sometimes really big problems.

 How Low Is Right?

 The right height for the bed is subjective and really depends on the trailer purpose.
-A car hauler, for instance benefits greatly from a low trailer deck height because it’s so much better for driving the car on.
+A car hauler, for instance benefits greatly from a low trailer deck height because it’s much better for driving the car on.
 On the other hand, when a farm trailer gets low, they often drag the ground when driving in and out of the field.
 That can tear up things under the trailer (like lights, wires, etc.).

 Another Rule of Thumb: The longer the trailer, the higher it should be.
 Hopefully that’s pretty obvious, yet I see it with tiny homes.
 They can’t park where they want because it’s too low for the obstacles.
 For a one time placement like with a tiny house trailer, work can be done to get it there, but for other trailers in normal use, a little higher is better.